PhateValleyman/MagiskSSH/README.md

 A zip file will be created in the build-directory.
 It can be copied to the Android device and installed via the Magisk Manager app.

 On my i7-6700k a full build takes about 4 minutes.
 The Android-NDK path is set to `/opt/android-ndk` per default.
-It can be changed by passing `ANDROID_ROOT=/path/to/ndk` to make.
+It can be changed by passing `ANDROID_ROOT=/path/to/ndk` to make or exporting it:

+    ...
+    export ANDROID_ROOT=/path/to/ndk
+    make -f ../all_arches.mk -j8 zip

 ## Build Dependencies

 * Recent GNU/Linux system on amd64
 * Make.
 Only tested using GNU Make 4.3
 * Wget.
-Only tested using GNU Wget 1.21.2
+Only tested using GNU Wget 1.21.3
 * Android NDK.
-Only tested using version 14.1.3816874
+Only tested using version r25c
 * Python3.
-Only tested using Python 3.9.9
+Only tested using Python 3.10.10

 Newer versions generally should work.
 Older versions may work or may not.